isacarvid/devops-course/contributions/course-automation/isacarvid-aatif/README.md

 Github: [isacarvid](https://github.com/isacarvid)

 ## Submission
-We have made a gitub action to send notifications via email to the contributers of a PR on the KTH/devops repository.
-The action triggers on a GitHub PR review, which helps students know if their proposals are approved or need changes.
+We have made a GitHub action to send notifications via email to the contributors of a PR on the KTH/devops repository.
+The action triggers a GitHub PR review, which helps students know if their proposals are approved or need changes.
+The notification is activated via a keyword in the PR readme (eg. #Notify).

 The action can be found here:https://github.com/marketplace/actions/pr-review-norification